June – Permaculture Food Gardening Australia – Subtropics and Warm Climate

 - Leaving old leaves on the banana plants is also highly recommended to protect the trunks during winter.

-- Planting new tropical fruit trees and bushes is also a big NO in June.
+- Planting new tropical fruit trees and bushes is a big NO in June.

 Sowing, planting, harvesting